notbeandev/SUSDDOS/README.md

 And we will not Clear in law reason you ddos first and you read warning
 # Warning AGAIN
 OG SRCIPT AND WE WILL NOT CLEARING IN LAW IF UR DDOS MAKE OWNER SERVER LOST SOMETHING!
+# History
+We rename from ThamDDoS to SUSDDOS by fronnnnnnnnnnn